rmiriyala/CS126FinalProject/DEVELOPMENT.md

 #### (4/27) Update GUI for Resized Window and Beginning to Add File System

 Updated all GUI elements for a resized window, including the video scrubbing element.
+Also added the feature where if you leave the mouse stagnant (on the video screen), after 3 seconds it will disappear.
+Plan on extending this to the rest of the video interface.
 Thumbnail creation is successful, though loading the thumbnails is proving to be seriously difficult- only getting black squares (correct size and dimensions) instead of the loaded image.
 In the filesystem (windows explorer), these images in the location they are stored bin/data/thumbs appear to be working fine.

 #### (4/27) Fixed Thumbnail Load Issue